hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

-1. Creator of transaction has role which has CanAddPeer permission.
+1. Creator of the transaction has a role which has CanAddPeer permission.
+2. Such network address has not been already added.

 ## Add signatory

 ### Purpose

-Purpose of _add signatory_ is to add identity to the account.
-It can be the public key of another device or public key of another user.
+The purpose of _add signatory_ is to add an identifier to the account.
+Such identifier is a public key of another device or a public key of another user.

 ### Structure